evolution-ui/evolution-ui/CODE_styleguide.md

 Certain styles are *state* based, for example

-- a link may be in an active state;
+- A link may be in an active state;
-- a button may be clicked
+- A button may be clicked
-- a drop down menu may be in a visible state
+- A drop down menu may be in a visible state